Martin Heidegger and Nazism: Support

-According to Karl Löwith, several Nazis themselves seemed not to believe in Heidegger's anti-Semitism:

-The petty-bourgeois orthodoxy of the party was suspicious of Heidegger’s National Socialism insofar as Jewish and racial considerations played no role.
-[His book] Sein und Zeit [Being and Time] was dedicated to the Jew Husserl, his Kant-book to the half-Jew Scheler, and in his courses at Freiburg, Bergson and Simmel were taught.
-His spiritual concerns did not seem to conform to those of the “Nordic race”, which cared little about Angst in the face of nothingness.
-Conversely, Professor H. Naumann did not hesitate to explain German mythology with the help of concepts from Sein und Zeit, discovering “care” in Odin and the “they” in Baldur.
-Yet neither the aforementioned disdain nor approval of his National Socialist credentials counts for much in itself.
-Heidegger’s decision for Hitler went far beyond simple agreement with the ideology and program of the Party.
-He was and remained a National Socialist, as did Ernst Jünger, who was certainly on the margins and isolated, but nevertheless far from being without influence.
-Heidegger’s influence came through the radicalism with which he based the freedom of one’s ownmost individual as well as German dasein [being-there] on the manifestness of the naught (des Nichts).

 Heidegger commented on the Nazi identification of Judaism and Communism in 1936, writing that:

 The final form of Marxism [...] has essentially nothing to do with either Judaism or even with Russia; if somewhere a non-developed spiritualism is still slumbering, it is in the Russian people; Bolshevism is originally Western; it is a European possibility: the emergence of the masses, industry, technology, the extinction of Christianity; but inasmuch as the dominance of reason as an equalizing of everyone is but the consequence of Christianity and as the latter is fundamentally of Jewish origin (cf. Nietzsche's thought on the slave revolt with respect to morality), Bolshevism is in fact Jewish; but then Christianity is also fundamentally Bolshevist!

-First published in 2014, Heidegger's Black Notebooks, written between 1931 and 1970 (33 notebooks published (total 3384 pages), contain several anti-semitic statements, have led to more re-evaluation of the issue.
+First published in 2014, Heidegger's Black Notebooks, written between 1931 and 1970, contain several anti-semitic statements, leading to more re-evaluation of the issue.
+Adam Knowles documents the deep ties between Heidegger's philosophy of language and völkisch antisemitism in the Black Notebooks.